By Pritika Matkar

 2. Gen Z Finds Influencers To Be More Relatable

 Influencers create content that their audience base finds relatable.
-They are able to relate to the audience at a personal level by sharing the authentic content, and sometimes, by getting candid about their lives with the followers.
+They relate to the audience at a personal level through sharing authentic content, and sometimes, by getting candid about their lives.
 Audiences like influencers who put in efforts to build up a relationship with them.

 Influencers who engage with the community and build a strong relationship with their audience, generate more positive engagement than people with a huge follower count who do sponsor advertisements with no connection to their followers.

 When an influencer adopts a niche, it is because they have proper knowledge of what they are talking about.
 This is also the reason why they have a great rapport with their audience.
 Influencers establish expertise in the niches that are appealing to a hyper-targeted consumer base.
 They use the right jargons while talking about this niche and use proper hashtags while promoting these products.
 The critical conversations that follow with each post are also addressed correctly and skilfully by these influencers thus, making them a dependable source of information for products belonging in their niche.

 Followers recognize the expertise of influencers within their niche and follow their page with avid interest.
 In turn, influencers cater the fervid interest and customize their post accordingly, giving a personalized touch to their content.